gruntwork-io/terraform-aws-utilities/codegen/quotas/README.md

 # AWS Service Quotas Generator

-This Python script generates a markdown document containing a comprehensive list of all adjustable AWS service quotas.
-The document includes the service name, service code, quota code, quota name and quota value.
-This tool is designed to help users easily track service quotas for better resource management and planning.
+This Python script is used to generate Terraform files for managing AWS service quota requests.
+It interacts with the AWS Service Quotas API and fetches information about the quotas for different services.
+The script then generates Terraform code based on this information and writes it to (`main.tf` and `variables.tf`) files.

 Note that generating the quotas could be time consuming as the script honors the API limits for the used AWS APIs.